TRAVEL > EUROPE > FRANCE > ÎLE-DE-FRANCE > PARIS

 Along the outer Bd.
 Périphérique (ring boulevard) in 12th–20th are several sports complexes and fields.

-One of the world’s best public transit systems, the complex but user-friendly Metro tightly connects the inner city, while RER trains extend service throughout Grand Paris, reaching into the greater Île-de-France region.
+One of the world’s best public transit systems, the extensive and user-friendly Metro tightly connects the inner city, creating a walkable center, while RER trains extend service into Grand Paris and continue into the greater Île-de-France region.